-Practice wildlife photography — head to the zoo | Photofocus
+Practice wildlife photography by heading to the zoo

 Share with me

-Share some of your efforts with me if you get a chance (whether made captive or wild) on our Flickr group or in the comments below.
+Share some of your efforts with me if you get a chance (whether made captive or wild) on our Photofocus Community or in the comments below.
 If you have some tips on learning wildlife photography you would like me to share, I’d love to hear them!

 Yours in Creative Photography, Bob